-Hunter syndrome (Mucopolysaccharidosis II, MPS II) is a rare, inherited disease which can lead to premature death.
-Hunter syndrome is a disease in which the person's body is defective in producing the chemical iduronate-2-sulfatase, which is needed to adequately break down complex sugars produced in the body.
-Hunter syndrome usually becomes apparent in children one to three years of age.
-Symptoms include growth delay, joint stiffness, and coarsening of facial features.
-In severe cases, patients experience respiratory and cardiac problems, enlargement of the liver and spleen, neurological deficits, and death.
+Idursulfase (Elaprase®), is a purified form of human iduronate-2-sulfatase used for the treatment of Hunter syndrome (Mucopolysaccharidosis II, MPS II) a rare, genetic disease which can lead to premature death.
+Hunter syndrome is characterized by glycosaminoglycan accumulation due to deficiency in the enzyme iduronate 2-sulfase, which is needed to adequately break down complex sugars produced in the body.
+Hunter syndrome usually becomes apparent in children one (1) to three (3) years of age.
+Symptoms include cognitive deterioration, growth delay, joint stiffness, and coarsening of facial features.
+In severe cases, individuals experience respiratory and cardiac problems, neurological deficits, and death.
+Individuals with the syndrome do not produce enough of a functional lysosomal enzyme called iduronate-2-sulfatase (IDS) because of this genetic defect.

 Coverage is subject to the specific terms of the member's benefit plan.